rajeshvkothari/oom/README.md

 			     -  ./dvol/models:/opt/app/models
 			     -  ./dvol/data:/opt/app/data
 			     -  ./dvol/log:/opt/app/log

-	  Verify 'DMaaP' VM on AWS N.Virginia Region should be in running state and DMAAP running on this VM.

-	- Modify ~/puccini/dvol/config/application.cfg as below:
+	- Modify ~/puccini/dvol/config/application.cfg as follows:

 		  [remote]
-		  remoteHost={IP_OF_bonap_server}
+		  remoteHost={IP_of_server}
 		  remotePort=22
 		  remoteUser=ubuntu
 		  remotePubKey=/opt/app/config/cciPrivateKey
 		  msgBusURL={IP_OF_DMaap_Server}:3904
 		  schemaFilePath=/opt/app/config/TOSCA-Dgraph-schema.txt

-	  Note: IP_OF_demo_server is VM which we created at start.
+	  Note1:  IP_of_server if we want to deploy sdwan, firewall then use IP_of_demo_server and if we want to deploy firewall, sdwan & oran models then use IP_of_bonap_server.
-	  About cciPrivateKey:- cciPrivateKey is the Key or we can say Password to login/ssh into AWS VM and this Key is avaiable locally.
+	  Note2: cciPrivateKey is the Key to login/ssh into AWS.
-	  About application.cfg:- As we see the {IP_OF_bonap_server} in application.cfg this is come from the Oran Server which we setup as a Pre Deployment Steps.

-	- Copy files as given below:
+	- Copy files as given follows:
 	  - Copy all csar(sdwan.csar, firewall.csar etc) to ~/puccini/dvol/models/
 	  - Copy cciPrivateKey  to ~/puccini/dvol/config/
 	  - Copy /puccini/config/TOSCA-Dgraph-Schema.txt to /puccini/dvol/config/